Pucilowski/polexchange/README.md

 * Takes orders
 * Persists orders and informs matcher
-* Matcher receives ordesr and executes trades
+* Matcher receives orders and executes trades, pushes to queue
-* Updates open orders and persists executed trades
+* Executed trades from queue are persisted and open orders updated

 ### To-do